Geraldine Santiago Realtor® and Published Author

-Home owners throughout British Columbia can seize on an emerging trend that not only increases the value of their property but makes it sell more quickly.
+Home owners throughout British Columbia can seize on an emerging trend that increases the value of their property in land assembly.
 As the demand for mid-rise housing continues throughout greater Vancouver and Vancouver Island, it is not only where your property is located that is important, it is the associated lot size and zoning that needs to considered to capitalize on this newer trend.

 Lot size and zoning are now key components of your sales strategy when pricing and marketing real estate in British Columbia.
 Builders and developers are continuing to buy up properties to meet the continued demand for family housing within city limits.

 Do you know your property’s zoning options?
 Zoning not only refers to the division of land into two parcels, but it can include consolidation of two or more parcels into a single site, the adjustment of an existing property line or dedication of land for road or lane purposes.

 Is your property zoned to increase density?
 If you and your neighbours live in an area where the official city plan allows for higher density and allows row townhomes, mid-rise condos for example, and you are not taking advantage of this, selling your home with your neighbours, to a land developer might make more sense.
 You could realize more money for your lot than selling your home as an individual residential sale.